abhushanaj/Hacktoberfest-2019-celebration/CONTRIBUTING.md

  ## 1. Adding your Coding Story/Journey:
 Take some time off and maybe contribute your story through a web page (HTML+CSS) describing how coding has changed your life/how and why you decided to break into such a field/why you love programming and more.
 Style your pages the way you want.
-Add custom images, stylesheets and even animations if you love them.
+Add custom images, stylesh1561462nd even animations if you love them.
 Add maximum of 5 paragraphs and minimum of 2 to limit the amount of information you provide.

 **Add HTML pages to /pages**
 **Add CSS  to /stylesheet**